-Truth is, when it comes to buying candles these days there are a ton of options, it seems everyone is getting there hands into the craft, "literally".
+Truth is, when it comes to buying candles, there are a ton of options.
+It seems everyone is getting there hands into the craft, “literally”.
 There are even candle making studios nowadays, where you can take your family or a date to make candles from scratch.

-It's no longer about scent alone, health conscious people are more and more saying no to some of the blended waxes and saying yes to all-natural soy.
-Whether you're making homemade candles, soaps, creams or lotions, the bases for your products, all effect performance and look a little differently.
+It’s no longer about scent alone, health conscious people are oftentimes saying ‘no’ to some of the blended waxes and saying ‘yes’ to all-natural soy.
+Whether you’re making homemade candles, soaps, creams or lotions, the bases for your products, all effect performance.
+In addition, each have a different look and feel.

-So what is soy?
-What are some advantages?
-What are some difficulties with working with soy?
+- Finally, what are some of the difficulties with working with soy?

 What is Soy Wax?

 Soy wax is a slightly newer candle making ingredient.
 It was developed in 1996 and is made entirely from natural materials.
 This is a vegetable based wax that comes from 100% soybean oil.
 To develop the wax, soybeans are harvested, cleaned, cracked and then rolled out into flakes.
 Oil is taken from the remains of the soybean and is then hydrogenated.

 As a result, a thick wax-like substance solidifies.
 So, if you’re looking for an eco-friendly scented candle, soy wax is a great option .

 Oftentimes, soy wax is different from what most associate with candle making.
 For example, many are aware of both paraffin, or paraffin blended wax.
 Paraffin wax is simply the leftover or waxy substance derived from crude oil or petroleum.
 Thinking about it in terms of how it gets to it’s form, soy certainly feels a little safer and healthier to burn, right?!

 Truly, everyone is going to have their own opinions on what is “better” for their candle making projects.
 Furthermore, some will prefer a more natural product to burn in their homes or places of work.